ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-19. How can you detect multi-collinearity in a regression model?
+Q. How can you detect multi-collinearity in a regression model?

 <details><summary><b>Answer</b></summary>